peterlototsky/STM32-DFSDM-Microphone-Example/README.md

    - Click `Finish` after selecting the project in the `Projects` panel.

 > **Note:** Please use the latest version of CubeIDE as older versions may not import the project properly.

----

-This structure should make your README clear and user-friendly on GitHub.